Like what you see?

 Since Mike Rowe has over 4 million Facebook followers, there are not many people that don’t know him.
 But in case you are one of them, Mike Rowe is an actor and narrator best known for his work on the Discovery Channel series Dirty Jobs.
-Since then, his career took off and he (arguably) has become the world’s most relatable celebrities.
+Since then, his career took off and he (arguably) has become one of the world’s most relatable celebrities.

 This ultimate man’s man has worked his way to social super stardom, drawing anywhere from tens of thousands to hundreds of thousands of “likes” on a single Facebook post.
 Just days after Rowe read a letter from his mother about how she lost her purse at Wal-Mart, the post drew an unprecedented 100 million views.